Contributing

 Beside the IDE you will need following tools:

-After that you can run the following commands and should have already a compiled version of alphaTab in the output folder:
+After that you can run the following commands to get a compiled version of alphaTab in the output folder:

 NPM Scripts